Kali: Theorized early worship

-A form of Kali worship may have already transmitted to the west already in Medieval times by the wandering Romani.
+A form of Kali worship may have already been transmitted to the west in medieval times by the wandering Romani.
 A few authors have drawn parallels between Kali worship and the ceremonies of the annual pilgrimage in honor of Saint Sarah, also known as Sara-la-Kali ("Sara the Black", Sara e Kali), held at Saintes-Maries-de-la-Mer, a place of pilgrimage for Roma in the Camargue, in southern France.
-Ronald Lee (2001) states:
+Ronald Lee (2001) notes that the similarities in the ceremonies performed at the shrine if Sainte Sara (called Sara e Kali in Romani) indicate that Kali/Durga worship have been incorporated to a Christian figure.